MEDELLIN

 Sport

-Guide to Sport, covering the city's soccer teams Atletico Nacional, Deportivo Independiente Medellin and Envigado.
+Guide to Sport, covering the city's soccer teams Atletico Nacional, Deportivo Independiente Medellin, Envigado and Itagui.

 Transport

-Guide to transport.
+Guide to getting to, around, and away from the city.
 Click here for a guide to Medellin airport Jose Maria Cordova.

 Attractions